mircealungu/mir-biblio/aslan.bib.md

 ### Feed Manager

 Proposes and develops a system that allows for selecting from a set of reading sources and listing the articles from these sources with their calculated difficulty level.
-Gathers valuable data and feedback from a set of high-school students learning French based on which conclude the effectiveness and usability of the proposed solution.
+Gathers valuable data and feedback from one hundred high-school students learning French based on which concludes the effectiveness and usability of the proposed solution.

     @misc{Brand17-prometheus,
       author       = {van der Brand, Luc},